GillHD/STM32-GUI-Builder/README.md

    ```
 5. Open a pull request.

-Please adhere to the coding style, ensure tests pass, and include relevant documentation.
+Please follow the coding style, ensure tests pass, and include relevant documentation.

 ---

 ## 🛠 Troubleshooting

-- **Settings not displaying** 🚫: Check console logs in browser DevTools and Tauri terminal.
-Verify `build_settings.yaml` exists and matches the schema.
+- **Settings not displaying**:
+  Check browser DevTools and Tauri terminal logs.
+Ensure `build_settings.yaml` exists and matches the schema.
+- **Build failures**:
-- **Build failures** ⚠️: Ensure STM32CubeIDE is correctly installed and accessible.
+  Ensure STM32CubeIDE is installed and accessible.
 Review logs in the GUI or `build_log.txt`.
+- **Dependency issues**:
-- **Dependency issues** 🧩: Run `npm install` and `cargo build` to resolve missing dependencies.
+  Run `npm install` and `cargo build` to resolve missing dependencies.

 For additional help, open an issue with relevant logs and details.